 How Tim Changed the Film Biz

-Tim Burton has contributed a lot towards the American film industry.
+Tim Burton has contributed a lot to the American film industry.
 Even though he had a very short stay at the Walt Disney Studios, he was able to learn a lot, which created an impact on his entire career.

 During this short stay, he created a short film named Vincent.
-It was even showcased at Chicago Film Festival.
+It was even showcased at the Chicago Film Festival.
 It became a successful one and he was able to win many awards for it.
 Before leaving Disney, Tim Burton created his first ever live action movie as well.
 It was titled as Hansel and Gretel.